danReynolds/CS456-Notes/chapter4.md

 2. **Multicast Routing Protocols**:

-The goal of multicast routinng is to find a tree of links that connect all of the routers that have attached hosts belonging to the multicast group.
+The goal of multicast routing is to find a tree of links that connect all of the routers that have attached hosts belonging to the multicast group.

 The tree may contain routers that do not have attached hosts belonging to the multicast group, since there may be no way to connect the hosts are do belong without including some that don't.